A Two-Step Pre-Processing for Semidefinite Programming: Introduction

-We suggest to combine the matrix-completion and facial-reduction in a two-step pre-processing.
-We present extensive numerical results comparing the performance of several SDP solvers on their own, coupled with matrix-completion pre-processing, and the two-step pre-processing on a variety of large-sparse structured problems, including those arising from the BiqMac benchmark, Robotics, Computer Vision, Power Systems Engineering and instances of MAX CUT.
-On these instances, the two-step pre-processing dramatically improves the performance relative to other options.
+Here, we introduce a two-step pre-processing for SDP, combining techniques from chordal decomposition and facial reduction.
+We present extensive numerical results comparing the performance of a standard SDP interior-point method on its own, coupled with chordal-decomposition pre-processing, and coupled with the two-step pre-processing on a variety of large-scale structured instances of SDP, including those arising from the venerable maximum bisection (MAXCUT) problem, a benchmark in binary quadratic programming (BiqMac), a benchmark in power-systems engineering (IEEE Test Cases), and a benchmark in general-purpose semidefinite programming (SDPLib).

+Our key observation is that the two-step pre-processing appears does in does improve the performance dramatically, when there is sparsity or structure.
+Even on SDPLib, which is not know to exhibit any particular structure, considerable improvements are possible.
+For example, following the two-step pre-processing, SeDuMi, a commonly used open-source interior-point method, solves 50\% of a subset of SDPLib, where it is applicable, more than 11 times faster than SeDuMi without pre-processing, in both cases to the same tolerances and on the same hardware and inclusive of the time it takes to perform the pre-processing.